bd21/tmobile-hackathon-2018/README.md

 2nd Place - Business pitch about using computer vision to track cars in parking lots 3rd Place - A video showing a plate tilting left or right to sort recycling/trash

-Really proud of our team and what we accomplished.
+Really proud of our team and what we accomplished!